 Online Undergraduate Degree Programs in Engineering

 Learn about what sort of engineering degrees are available online and what online programs are like.
-Find out about program requisites and included coursework by engineering field.
+Find out about program prerequisites and included coursework, sorted by engineering specialization.
 Schools offering Computer Engineering degrees can also be found in these popular choices.

 What Kinds of Online Degrees in Engineering Are Available?

-While some schools do offer online undergraduate degrees in engineering, online graduate degree programs are much more popular.
-You'll find bachelor's degree programs in civil, mechanical, electrical and chemical engineering.
+While some schools do offer online undergraduate degrees in engineering, online graduate degree programs are much more readily available.
+You'll find bachelor's degree programs in civil, mechanical, electrical, and chemical engineering.
 Some of these programs are fully online, while others may offer a blend of online and on-campus courses.